souryacs/BulkRNASeq/README.md

     - Sample script to perform the pathway anaysis on a set of genes using the package *clusterprofiler* (https://guangchuangyu.github.io/software/clusterProfiler/)

+5. PCA

+    - Sample script to perform PCA on RNA-seq counts (and corresponding samples) according to the given groups of input samples.
+    - User needs to check the Parameters section of the R script, edit the parameters if needed, and run PCA.
+    - This PCA is based on DESeq2 routines, so user needs to install DESeq2 and other dependencies mentioned in the R script.

 Queries
 =======